 OUR POLICY FOR DEALING WITH CLIENT COMPLAINTS

 We are committed to providing a high quality legal service for each of our clients.
-If something goes wrong please do tell us about it as this will help us improve our service.
-Although not essential, if you have not already done so, in making any complaint it would be helpful if you could provide details of your concerns in writing.
+If something goes wrong please do tell us about it as this will help us to improve our service.
+Although not essential, if you have not already done so, when making a complaint it would be extremely helpful if you could provide us with full and clear details of your concerns in writing.

-The senior member of our firm responsible for client care is Rob Adam.
-He will liaise with the supervising partner in respect of your matter and your client partner in respect of any complaint but will retain overall responsibility for the investigative procedures.
+The senior member of our firm responsible for investigating and responding to complaints is Rob Adam although very occasionally he is assisted by Michael Batty.
+Both Rob and Michael report to our Compliance Officer for Legal Practice, Andrew Cooper.
+Rob or Michael will liaise with the supervising partner in respect of your matter and, if applicable, your client partner in respect of any complaint but will retain overall responsibility for the investigative procedures.

 WHAT HAPPENS NEXT?